Saint Louis Athletica: Supporter's groups

 Also present at the Athletica games is Verde Azul, a group of supporters from the Latin drum group Sambaborn.
 They also sat goal-line at SIUE by Laclede's Army.
 At Soccer Park, Verde Azul performs from section 8 on the southeast corner of the stadium.

 River City Saints (RCS) was established in the summer of 2007 as a small collection of supporters for the St. Louis Lions organization.
 In 2008, during the building of the Women's Professional Soccer league, the RCS moved its efforts to a united supporter's front for all area soccer in and around St. Louis.
-In March 2009 The RCS attended St. Louis Athletica's Missouri Kick-Off Meet and Greet at the Scott Gallagher Soccer Training Complex in Maryland Heights, MO.
+In March 2009 The RCS attended St. Louis Athletica's Missouri Kick-Off Meet and Greet at the Scott Gallagher Soccer Training Complex in Maryland Heights, Missouri.
 The RCS continued their penchant for "D.I.Y." marketing and promoted the St. Louis Soccer United brand wherever and whenever possible, with both fliers, word of mouth and online advertising.
 The RCS co-exist as an all-area supporters group with the Eads Brigade (AC St. Louis supporters) and Laclede's Army (St. Louis Athletica supporters).